 The first time you go to a Disney park, it’s incredible.
 Your jaw transforms into a cavern as you walk through the park spellbound.
 Over the years, after repeat visits, you start to see where the magic is flawed and the real world creeps in.
-Now we love Disney.
-We’ve been to just about every Disney park and property there is, and we keep coming back year after year.
+Now, we love Disney.
+We’ve been to every Disney park just about every Disney property there is, and we keep coming back year after year.
 However, there are a few reasons not to go to Disney World.
 This is a list of the top things we hate about Disney…

 Top 9 Things We Hate About Disney

 ► Ranking: #stinkydiaper

 We aren’t boozehounds, so this isn’t about the lack of alcohol at Magic Kingdom – this is about soda.
 The only option for beverages are soda or water.
 Only a few restaurants offer tea, milkshakes or even lemonade.